Beau Greaves backed to 'flourish' after securing PDC Tour card via Development Tour; Fallon Sherrock's World Championship return confirmed

 Sky Sports understands she is expected to feature at the PDC World Championship this December and accept her PDC Tour Card for 2026/27, which would leave her unable to compete in World Darts Federation [WDF] Women's World Championship - an event she has won three years running - during that period.

+Greaves and Littler could meet again at the Grand Slam of Darts, which Greaves has qualified for by topping the PDC Women's Series Order of Merit this year.

+Littler took to social media to congratulate Greaves on her win and wish her well for the final.
+Writing on his Instagram story, Littler said: "I had two 10-dart legs, missed double 12 for a nine and still couldn't win.
+Fair play to Beau.
+All the best in Minehead.
+Some talent."

-"I think she's an amazing player and she deserves it," Humphries said during his run to the World Grand Prix final.
+"I think she's an amazing player and she deserves it," Humphries said at the World Grand Prix.
 "I predict that she'll flourish playing in it [PDC ProTour].

 "She's been a really great player on the secondary tours this year.
 She's good on the challenge tour, good on the development tour and she'll be a real threat going forward for all the players.
 Not just for me but for everyone.